Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-488.md

 # SIP response code 488

-This article provides troubleshooting information for various combinations of the SIP 488 error and Microsoft response codes.
+This article provides troubleshooting information for various combinations of the "SIP 488" error and Microsoft response codes.

 ## 531000 488 InternalDiagCode: CannotSupportAnyMedia, InternalErrorPhrase: Invalid SDP offer: no media acceptable